A Uniquely Icelandic Phenomenon

-During Christmas, the Americans drink eggnog.
+During Christmas, Americans drink eggnog.
 The Chileans drink Cola de Mono.
 The Lithuanians drink Poppy Seed Milk.

 The Icelanders – being Icelanders – mix Malt Extract (a malt-flavoured soda with a tinge of liquorice) with Appelsín (essentially orange soda) to make Jólaöl.
 Or “Christmas Ale” for those who don’t like choking on their tongues.